yungyuc/nsdhw_24au/hw1/README.rst

 2. Modify the script ``countline.py`` so that it reads the environment variable named "``PYTHON_BIN``" to switch the Python executable for the script.
 The script must be runnable by both ``python2`` and ``python3``.
-It should exit with an error code when the auecified binary is not found.
+It should exit with an error code when the specified binary is not found.

    Hint: play a trick using bash.